Azure-CICD-Labs/Dir-Based-Reusable-Workflows/README.md

-Unlike those people saying "this is a complicated issue" I would say: there's no question about it: use folders.
+"Unlike those people saying "this is a complicated issue" I would say: there's no question about it: use folders.
 Your master/main branch is what's running.
-All other branches should be short-lived and should merge into master. - random Reddit user
+All other branches should be short-lived and should merge into master." - random Reddit user

 Optimal structure (TBC):